Affiliate marketing is how I made my first $100 blogging and was crucial to my success as a blogger.

 I first described the topic: affiliate marketing.
 Then I described the problem: affiliate link theft.
 Finally, I offered the solution to solve the problem: the ThirstyAffiliates plugin.

 This pre-selling is crucial to making any money with affiliate marketing.

 2. Build an audience

 And an email list is the perfect way to build that audience.
 I both use and recommend ConvertKit to start your email list.
-You can grow your tribe for free using this link, which unlocks sending emails to up to 1,000 subscribers.
+Using this link, you can grow your tribe for free, which unlocks sending emails to up to 1,000 subscribers.

 3. Try the product first

-You shouldn't promote something you haven't tried first.
-Every single tool I promote on this blog has not only been personally vetted by me, but I actually use on a daily basis.
+You shouldn’t promote something you haven’t tried first.
+Every single tool I promote on this blog has not only been personally vetted by me, but I actually use it daily.